relector-tuxnix/meg4/docs/MEG-4_OS.md

 -----------------------------------------

 Go to the [fbdev_alsa](../platform/fbdev_alsa) directory, and compile MEG-4 with the `USE_INIT=1` flag.
-Specify the other parameters as well, like the keyboard layout or the floppy device (which must point to the boot partition you're about to create in step 4, see below).
+Specify the other parameters as well, like the keyboard layout or the floppy device (which is not an actual floppy device file, instead it must point to the boot partition you're about to create in step 4, see below).

 Step 2: compile the Linux kernel
 --------------------------------